 The next step is potentially rolling out Tree.st to all of MIT.
 Sadeghpour has already met with about 20 different organizations across the Institute to promote the service.

-He is also seeking more members to join the team, as he and Romanov are planning on pursuing the project as a possible viable business opportunity.
+He is also seeking more members to join the team, as he, Mittal, and Romanov are planning on pursuing the project as a possible viable business opportunity.
 To contact Sadeghpour, email him at omid.sadeghpour@sloan.mit.edu